8 Different Types of Sales Pitches (+ Examples & Templates) That Work

 6 Steps To An Effective Phone Sales Script

-You can use the following 6 part b2b phone sales script infographic to create compelling scripts for scheduling appointments that will resonate with your prospective customers, helping you schedule more appointments and ensure you’re dealing with a decision-maker.
+You can use the following 6-part b2b phone sales script infographic to create compelling scripts for scheduling appointments that resonate with prospective customers, helping you schedule more appointments and ensure you’re dealing with a decision-maker.

 6. Email Sales Pitch

-Prospects are constantly prioritising their time, especially when it comes to emails.
-The average professional receives around 100 emails a day, so if you want your email sales pitch to be successful, you have to be serious about getting your foot in the door.
+Prospects are constantly prioritizing their time, especially when it comes to emails.
+The average professional receives around 100 emails daily, so if you want your email sales pitch to be successful, you have to be serious about getting your foot in the door.

 Check out our subject line and email sales pitch templates below to help you get started: